Akutchi/imagepreview.nvim/README.md

 If you're interested, don't hesitate to apply for a merge request to add your distro to the list of supported ones.

 #### Gnome-Based Distributions
+⚠️ Beware : for this to work, I'm using the system-wide font.
+Please uncheck the "custom font" option in your gnome terminal preferences.
+(If you know how to use the custom font, I'm all ears).

 I suppose that you have a /etc/default/console-setup file that configure your gnome terminal.
 This file must have those lines, which describe the current font in use.
 ```shell